-Register for classes through your Student Center.
+Register for classes through your Student Dashboard.
 Registration is also available in person at the Registrar's Office in the Enrollment

 Services Center, Room 223.
 Business hours are Monday - Friday, 8 a.m. - 4:30 p.m.

 Special permission or departmental authorization is required for courses marked "Department Consent Required."
 Contact the academic department for authorization.

 Swap a Class

 Students enrolled in another section of the same class or has a time conflict with the waitlisted class:

 Please reference the Waitlist a Class using Swap (pdf) guide for more detail.